zer010101/SearchTerm/README.md

 ## About
 SearchTerm is a python library that simplifies Google Dorking.
-No need to provide a cookie, SearchTerm grabs one for you!
+SearchTerm also automates grabbing a cookie.

 ## Usage
 Here is an example on how to use this library.